There's nothing as good as homemade tortilla chips from scratch.

 Less fat than fried, these are wonderful with my recipe for fresh salsa.
 Instead of seasoned salt, you may use kosher or sea salt.

-1 (12oz) pkg corn tortillas, each one sliced into 6 pieces
+1 (12oz) pkg corn tortillas, each sliced into 6 pieces like a pizza

 homemade seasoned salt

 For dessert chips - When you bring flour tortillas out of the oven or pan, brush with butter and sprinkle with cinnamon and sugar.
-Delightful.
+So good!

-This homemade tortilla chip recipe is from Alton Brown.
+This homemade lime tortilla chip recipe is from Alton Brown.

 HOMEMADE LIME TORTILLA RECIPE